-The central star, Kepler 107, is a bit bigger than the Sun, and has four planets rotating around it; it was the two innermost planets which drew the interest of the astrophysicists.
-Using data from NASA’s Kepler satellite and from the National Galileo Telescope (TNG) at the Roque de los Muchachos Observatory (Garafía, La Palma, Canary Islands), the team determined the parameters of the star, and measured the radii and masses of these planets.
+The central star, Kepler 107, is a bit bigger than the Sun, and has four planets rotating around it; it was the two innermost planets that drew the interest of astrophysicists.
+Using data from NASA’s Kepler satellite and the National Galileo Telescope (TNG) at the Roque de los Muchachos Observatory (Garafía, La Palma, Canary Islands), the team determined the parameters of star, and measured the radii and masses of these planets.
 Although the innermost two have similar radii their masses are very different.
-In fact the second is three times denser than the first.
+In fact, the second is three times denser than the first.

 This would be still considered normal if it were not for the prediction that photo-evaporation causes the densest planet in a system to be the nearest to its star.
 To explain how it is possible that, in this case, the nearest has only half the density of the second, the hypothesis was proposed that the planet Kepler 107c was formed as the result of a major impact.
 This impact must have ripped away its outer layers, thus leaving the central core as a much bigger fraction than before.
 After tests carried out via simulations, this hypothesis seems to be the most likely.